How To Name Anything

 4. Consider how you behave, how you speak, and what makes you different.

-This is what helps you stand out.
+This helps you stand out.

-It’s what makes you uniquely you.
+What makes you uniquely you.

 Example: